Openscapes/approach-guide/approach/tooling.md

 -   Click Branding tab \> Logo: upload Openscapes hex; Banner: use a [banner image](https://github.com/Openscapes/website-new/tree/main/images/banner_imgs) from the Openscapes website
 -   Click Email Settings tab \> Edit Confirmation Email to Registrants; use 'Send me a preview email' to check and iterate on the content

-::: callout-caution
+::: callout-note
 Each person who registers receives a unique URL for the Zoom meeting.
 Do not share that link, since every person using it will be signed in with one person's name (ask us how we know ;-) ).
-Use 'copy invitation' to get a sharable link to the meeting e.g. to post last minute in Slack for a Community Call.
+The root of that link is the generic url anyone can use to join e.g. a speaker who did not have to register, or to post last minute in Slack for a Community Call.
 :::

 ### View registrations for an event